 A large part of beginning the study of anatomy and physiology is learning the specialised words that are used.
 This new terminology may seem daunting, but the challenge lies in its unfamiliarity rather than its difficulty of comprehension.
 You must expect to encounter a lot of new words and be prepared to learn them over the course of your study.
 Most of the words contain information as the words are constructed with a prefix and a suffix or a stem that identifies the word as referring to a specific part of anatomy or physiology.
 Many anatomical and physiological terms are in fact descriptions.
-For example, extensor carpi radialis longus refers to a muscle that extends the hand at the wrist (the carpals), lies over the radius bone and is the longer of two muscles.
+For example extensor carpi radialis longus refers to a muscle that extends (extensor) the hand at the wrist (the carpals) that lies over the radius bone (radialis) and is the longer (longus) of the two muscles.
+The name also implies that there is a similar muscle that is not "longus"-it is the extensor carpi radialis brevis.
 Deoxyribonucleic acid (DNA) refers to a molecule that contains units of a ribose sugar with an oxygen atom removed, attached to a base to form a nucleoside and also attached to a phosphoric acid.
 This sometimes makes the words rather long or unusual.

 You should know what the anatomical position of the body is and in what direction the transverse, sagittal and coronal planes of the body lie.
-Directional terms such as proximal/distal, deep/superficial, superior/inferior, lateral/medial, anterior/posterior and caudal/cephalic allow the location of one anatomical feature to be placed relative to another.
+Directional terms such as proximal/distal; deep/superficial; superior/inferior; lateral/medial; anterior/posterior and caudal/cephalic allow the location of one anatomical feature to be placed relative to another.
 The dorsal and ventral body cavities are located on different sides of the body and contain different organs.
 For ease of communication, the abdomen is divided into nine regions: right hypochondriac, epigastric, left hypochondriac, right lumbar, umbilical, left lumbar, right inguinal, hypogastric (or pubic) and left inguinal regions.
-Furthermore, you should be aware that superficial anatomical landmarks are referred to by regional names such as popliteal, calcaneal, cephalic, axillary, acromial, etc. You should know the difference between physiology and anatomy and the definitions of metabolism, anabolism and catabolism.
+Furthermore, you should be aware that superficial anatomical landmarks are referred to by regional names such as popliteal, calcaneal, cephalic, axillary and acromial.
+You should know the difference between physiology and anatomy and the definitions of metabolism, anabolism and catabolism.

-- 1. Which of the listed terms is described by: "All the chemical processes that take place in the organelles and cytoplasm the cells of the body"?
+- 1. Which of the listed term is described as "All the chemical processes that take place in the organelles and cytoplasm cells of the body"?

 - A. Metabolism

 - B. Cellular respiration

-- C. Homeostasis - D. Physiology
+- C. Homeostasis

+- D. Physiology

-Answer is A: The quoted statement is a definition of metabolism.
+Answer is A: The quoted statement is the definition of metabolism.